Sky9magic/2dFragmentedTree/README.md

 $$f_{i=x0}^{x1}( g_{j=y0}^{y1} (A_{i,j}))$$

-where f and g is an associative operation, in this case I'm using f as $\sum$, and g as $min$
+where f and g is an associative operation, but in my code I'm using f as $\sum$, and g as $min$